inhye317/moonofmarch/_posts/2019-12-17-bridal shower.md

 ---

-The bridal shower is a best way for a bride to relax and enjoy the company of your closest friends or family.
+The bridal shower is the best way for a bride to relax and enjoy the company of your closest friends or family.
 Capture the special moments of your bridal shower in photographs.

 ![first](/img/post/03/02.jpg)